UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Rationale

 The decision to use a rolling 30 day period was done to increase the cost of manipulating the price.

 We use geometric mean, as opposed to arithmetic mean, to include the effect of interest compounding.

 The choice to use annual percentage rate as opposed to monthly percentage rate is due to usability.
 1) Annual rates are large enough numbers that, combined with an easy to understand 1-to-1 APR to USD ratio, result in prices (most of the time) in the range of $1 to $30.
 2) Annual rates are more commonly used when discussing loan borrowing rates.

+There is a ground truth for this price identifier.
+The ground truth data is in the Compound smart contract on the Ethereum blockchain.
+Any differences in UMA governor results for this price identifier should be due to rounding errors that propagate through the calculation (numerical instability) as opposed to multiple data sources being the truth (as is the case with looking at the price of bitcoin on different exchanges).

 The decision to round to the nearest 2 decimal places will help with numerical instability.
 Different algorithms for calculating the geometric mean result in tiny differences in the result.
 Rounding to 2 decimal places hides small differences in geometric mean calculations.
 For example, if person A calculates the price request result as $7.53453USD and person B calculates the price request result as $7.53489USD, both will agree on $7.53USD.